lambdaclass/concrete/ROADMAP.md

      before capabilities, ownership, proof facts, and backend facts.

-   There is no separate "typed syntax": `IdentifiedProgram` carries identity + shape but NO facts (types/ownership/etc. live in the ledger, keyed by id).
+   There is no separate "typed syntax": `IdentifiedProgram` carries identity + shape but NO facts (types/ownership/etc. live in `CompilerDB`, keyed by id).
-   The fat `TExpr`/`TStmt` foundation in `Concrete/Elab/Typed.lean` is superseded by `IdentifiedProgram` + `FactLedger` and is deleted as the first coupled step of the run; only `ExprId` (→ `NodeId`) and `ValueMode` (→ the ownership-fact payload) survive.
+   The fat `TExpr`/`TStmt` foundation in `Concrete/Elab/Typed.lean` is superseded by `IdentifiedProgram` + `CompilerDB` and is deleted as the first coupled step of the run; only `ExprId` (→ `NodeId`) and `ValueMode` (→ the ownership-fact payload) survive.
 No fact may have a second home as an AST field.